koskath/arete2/course_content/SC/final_md_files/Lecture9/lecture_9_slide_35_img_1.md

+# The image 1 in slide 35 of lecture 9 contains:
 The image presents a formula structure related to financial periods and cycles.
 It consists of textual and symbolic elements organized vertically and horizontally.
 The layout is as follows:

 1. The first line: